iakashchoudhary/iakashchoudhary/README.md

 <details>
-  <summary>Click to expand!</summary>

-  ## Section Title
+  <summary>## Section Title</summary>

-  This is the content that will be hidden until the arrow or section heading is clicked.
+  This is the content that will be hidden until the section title is clicked.

   - Point 1
   - Point 2